 Longer / multi-growing season

 Because excess water drains faster, the soil in a raised bed is more susceptible to changes in warmer temperatures.
 That means you have warmer soil earlier in the season and for a longer period of time.
 With the help of mulch, fabric, or specialized covers you can get started even earlier.
 With a little pre-planning, you may even find yourself with a multi-season vegetable garden due to the flexible nature and growing conditions of a raised garden

 With the wide variety of raised garden bed material and size options, you are much less limited when it comes to location planning.
 With a dash of creativity and a hint of time, a recipe for innovation is created.
-For those renting property, a raised garden bed allows for cultivating land in a less committed than in ground gardening would be.
+For those renting property, a raised garden bed allows for cultivating land in a less committed than in-ground gardening would.

 A great start for beginners